dowjones/dynamic-inset-renderer/Readme.md

 ```html
 <script data-inset-url="//dynamic-inset-assets.herokuapp.com/data/inset.json" src="http://dynamic-inset-assets.herokuapp.com/javascripts/embed.js" class="js-embed" ></script>
 ```
-The client-side dynamic inset renderer is used by placing a simple script tag in a standard html page, with three attributes:
+The client-side dynamic inset renderer is used by placing a simple script tag in a standard html page, with 3 attributes:
-* `data-inset-url` specifies where the remote inset.json file is located
+1. data-inset-url specifies where the remote inset.json file is located
-* `src` points to the inset rendering javascript file
+1. src points to the inset rendering javascript file
-* `class="js-embed"` is used to help identify insets to be processed
+1. class="js-embed" is used to help identify insets to be processed

 On page-load, with these three attributes, the inset embed script runs.

 ###Embed script
 The embed script referenced in the above script tag runs immediately, requests a new remote script and injects it into the head of the current document.
-If multiple instances of the script tag are used on the same page, only one copy of the remote script is fetched and used.
+If multiple instances of the script tag are used on the smae page, only one copy of the remote script is fetched and used.

 ```javascript
 (function(){